 Lightly cover the seeds once sown.
-The spacing at which to plant Verbascum is dependent upon their size, plant small species with a spacing of 30 to 40 cm and large varieties 90 cm apart or individually.
-Ideally Verbascum should be grown in a sunny part of the garden that has a soil that is slightly alkaline and dry.
+The spacing at which to plant Verbascum is dependent upon their size.
+Plant small species with a spacing of 30 to 40 cm (12 to 16 inches) and large varieties 90 cm (3 feet) apart, or individually.

-If starting off indoors then sow seeds about 7 or 8 weeks in advance.
-The germination time is about two or three weeks at 12 to 15 degrees centigrade.
-Once ready transplant the young seedlings outdoors either at the end of summer of just after the last frost of spring.
+If starting off indoors, then sow seeds about 7 or 8 weeks in advance.
+The germination time is about two or three weeks at 12 to 15 degrees centigrade(54 to 59°F).

 Caring for Verbascum

-It is quite easy to look after Verbascum plant species such as Mullein; they require a mulch in the winter for protection; once flowering has finished cut back the stem.
+It is quite easy to look after Verbascum plant species such as Mullein.
+They require a mulch in the winter for protection.
+Once flowering has finished cut back the stem.